Fifteen days, two halves: a south-west road trip and a settled London week

 Aug 19 City of London (333) + Aug 21 Cambridge day-trip (331) - two near-identical peaks on consecutive weekdays.

-Aug 19 · ★ the big City of London day, most likely the Tower, St Paul’s and Borough Market
+Aug 19 · ★ the big City of London day - the trip’s photo peak at 333, most likely the Tower, St Paul’s and Borough Market

-Aug 21 · ★ the Cambridge day-trip - King’s College and the Backs
+Aug 21 · ★ the Cambridge day-trip - King’s College and the Backs, back to London in the evening

-Aug 23 · the exit, the trip done
+Aug 23 · the early exit from the City of London, the trip done

 Cross-leg memory